zchryl/Position-Analysis-in-League/README.md

  frameborder = "0"
 ></iframe>

-because the p-value is less than the 0.05 significance level, I reject the null hypothesis and favor the alternative.
-In other words, because the distribution of position when damageshare IS missing IS different from the distribution of position when damageshare IS NOT missing, the missingness in the ‘damageshare’ column depends on the ‘position’ column.
+Because the **p-value** is less than the 0.05 significance level, I reject the null hypothesis and favor the alternative.
+In other words, because the distribution of position when damageshare IS missing IS different from the distribution of position when damageshare IS NOT missing, the missingness in the `damageshare` column depends on the `position’\` column.
 <br>
 <br>
-The second permutation test I performed is on the ‘damageshare’ and ‘teamname’ column.
-From this test, it will be revealed that the missingness in ‘damageshare’ is not dependent on the ‘teamname’ column.
+The second permutation test I performed is on the `damageshare` and `teamname` column.
+From this test, it will be revealed that the missingness in `damageshare` is not dependent on the `teamname` column.
  <br>
 <br>
-**Null Hypothesis:** The distribution of ‘teamname’ when ‘damageshare’ is missing is the same as the distribution of ‘teamname’ when ‘damageshare’ is not missing
+**Null Hypothesis:** The distribution of `teamname` when `damageshare` is missing is the same as the distribution of `teamname` when `damageshare` is not missing
 <br>
 <br>
-**Alternative Hypothesis:** The distribution of ‘teamname’ when ‘damageshare’ is missing is NOT the same as the distribution of ‘teamname’ when ‘damageshare’ is not missing
+**Alternative Hypothesis:** The distribution of `teamname` when `damageshare` is missing is NOT the same as the distribution of `teamname` when `damageshare` is not missing
 <br>
 <br>
-**Test Statistic:** TVD between distribution of teamname when damageshare is missing and not missing
+**Test Statistic:** TVD between distribution of teamname when `damageshare` is missing and not missing
 <br>
 <br>
-Below are the two distributions of values in ‘teamname’ when ‘damageshare’ is missing.
+Below are the two distributions of values in `teamname` when `damageshare` is missing.
 To reduce clutter, only the first 10 team names are shown.

 |                         |   dmgs_missing = True |   dmgs_missing = False |
 |:------------------------|----------------------:|-----------------------:|